genicam/harvesters/README.rst

 Contributors
 ############

-The initial idea about Harvester was suddenly come up to Kazunari Kudo's head in the early April 2018 and he decided to bring the first prototype to the following International Vision Standards Meeting.
+The initial idea about Harvester suddenly came up to Kazunari Kudo's head in the early April 2018 and he decided to bring the first prototype to the following International Vision Standards Meeting.
 During the Frankfurt International Vision Standards Meeting which was held in May 2018, people confirmed Harvester really worked using machine vision cameras provided by well-known machine vision camera manufacturers in the world.
 Having that fact, the attendees warmly welcomed Harvester.

 The following individuals have directly or indirectly contributed to the development activity of Harvester or encouraged the developers by their thoughtful warm words: